 The Scrypt algorithm was designed to make its implementation in computer systems very poor.

-Although, it is better to optimize it in the FPGA systems, but it will not be economically feasible via FPGA to obtain high hashing numbers.
+Although, it is better to optimize it in the FPGA systems, it will not be economically feasible via FPGA to obtain high hashing rates.
 The only viable solution is an ASIC.